nf-core/pangenome/README.md

 }
 ```

+Executing the pipeline using the config file:

 ```bash
 nextflow run nf-core/pangenome -r dev -profile docker --input ~/git/pggb/data/HLA/DRB1-3123.fa.gz -c savasana.config --n_haplotypes 12 --wfmash_map_pct_id 70 --wfmash_segment_length 2000 --smoothxg_poa_length 2000
 ```

+## Advantages over PGGB
+This Nextflow pipeline version's major advantage is that it can distribute the usually computationally heavy all versus all alignment step across a whole cluster.
+It is capable of splitting the initial approximate alignments into problems of equal size.
+The base-level alignments are then distributed across several processes.
+Assuming you have a cluster with 10 nodes and you are the only one using it, we would recommend to set `--wfmash_chunks 10`.
+If you have a cluster with 20 nodes, but you have to share it with others, maybe setting it to `--wfmash_chunks 10` could be a good fit, because then you don't have to wait too long for your jobs to finish.

 ## Pipeline Summary